 HOW CAN WE HELP STUDENTS?

-Teaching Assistants readily support in lessons and work with the students in a variety of ways such as helping them to understand the work they are doing, or taking small groups/individuals out of the class to work on specific skills/concepts, scribing, paired reading and differentiating resources.
-Teaching Assistants are very valued members of staff.
+Teaching Assistants support in lessons and work with the students in a variety of ways such as clarifying tasks, reading, supporting physical disabilities, providing support during tests/exams, reporting back to teachers on progress in the lesson.
+Teaching Assistants are highly valued members of staff.
 They work effectively and closely with class teachers, planning as well as leading a variety of intervention programmes and social skills groups.

 WHO DO WE HELP?